AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 ### Panel input

+To use the Experimentation panel:

-Configure the panel input settings:
+1. Configure the panel input settings:

    | Setting | Definition |
    | --- | --- |